stepanenko/javascript-info/PRACTICE/02_func_context.md

 pizza.showName();
 ```

-A1: `undefined` will be printed.
+A3: `undefined` will be printed.
 Arrow functions do not have their own `this` context; instead, they inherit `this` from the surrounding (lexical) scope.
 In this case, the outer scope is likely the global object (or `undefined` in strict mode), not the `pizza` object itself.

 ---
-Q2: How to fix so that `'Object'` is printed?
+Q4: How to fix so that `'Blazing Inferno'` is printed?

-A2: By changing `showName` to a regular function, `this` inside the function now refers to the object `obj`, so `this.name` will correctly print `'Object'`.
+A4: By changing `showName` to a regular function, `this` inside the function now refers to the object `pizza`, so `this.name` will correctly print `'Blazing Inferno'`.

 ### Event Handler Context

-Q3: What will be in the console?
+Q5: What will be in the console?
 ```js
 document.querySelector('button').addEventListener('click', function() {
   console.log(this);
 });
 ```
-A3: When used as an event handler, `this` typically refers to the DOM element that fired the event.
+A5: When used as an event handler, `this` typically refers to the DOM element that fired the event.